microsoft/vscode-docs/release-notes/latest.md

 ## Editor

-### Visual Design for tabs in VS Code
+### Visual design for editor tabs

-We have a [visual design](https://github.com/Microsoft/vscode/issues/224#issuecomment-213015687) for how tabs might look in VS Code.
+We have a [visual design](https://github.com/Microsoft/vscode/issues/224#issuecomment-213015687) for how editor tabs might look in VS Code.
 We will start to implement the design in the next milestone.

 ### Disable automatic revealing of files in the explorer